No Referral Required · Same-Week Appointments

 Dry needling surrounding muscles reduces nerve sensitization and pain, making the core rehab exercises that fix the disc mechanics far more effective.

-For stubborn or chronic sciatic pain, Dr. Cisneros uses TENS electrical stimulation through the needles — a specialty technique that amplifies relief and is not widely available in El Paso.
+For stubborn or chronic sciatic pain, Dr. Cisneros uses electrical stimulation through the needles — a specialty technique that amplifies relief and is not widely available in El Paso.
+Learn about electrical dry needling (PENS) →

 Why Most Insurance PT Clinics Can't Offer You Dry Needling